SpenceKonde/ATTinyCore/README.md

 * ATtiny x313 (2313/4313)
 * ATtiny 1634

 On the following chips, slave I2C functionality is provided in hardware, but a software implementation must be used for master functionality.
-Use https://github.com/orangkucing/WireS for hardware slave functionality, or https://github.com/todbot/SoftI2CMaster for software implementation of I2C master.
-Support for this within the Wire library is planned for a future release (#133)
+This is done automatically with the included Wire library.
 * ATtiny 828
 * ATtiny x41 (441/841)